Hawks Cay

 Hotel information

-177 guest rooms and suites on 4 floors with 3 lifts and 250 villas.
-All with air-conditioning, 42" LCD TV, alarm/clock radio, telephone, WiFi, safe, fridge, hairdryer, iron and board.
-Hawks Cay King Rooms have a balcony with views of Duck Key and the resort and 1 king-size bed, sleeping maximum 2 adults.
+177 guest rooms and suites on 4 floors with 3 lifts, plus 250 villas.
+All with air-conditioning, 42" LCD TV, alarm/clock radio, telephone, WiFi, safe, fridge, hairdryer, iron and ironing board.

-Room service*.
 WiFi included within resort fee.
-Gift shop.
+Gift shop/Convenience store.

 This hotel has a resort fee of $55 plus tax per room, per day (payable locally, subject to change).

-Resort fee includes the following amenities – Basic wireless internet access – Transportation throughout the resort – Self-parking – Daily access to Coral Cay Club and Calm Waters Fitness Center – Unlimited use of our Putting Course, Sports Field, and Tennis & Pickleball Facility – Local and toll-free phone calls – Bikes – Kayaks and paddleboards at Tiki Beach – And additional seasonal inclusions.
+Resort fee includes the following amenities:– Unlimited wireless internet access – Resort-wide island tram – Unlimited access to Coral Cay activities and adventures and the Calm Waters fitness centre – Unlimited use of our putting course, sports field, and tennis facility – Local and toll-free phone calls – Bike rentals – Kayaks and paddleboards at Saltwater Lagoon.
 Resort fee, tax, and inclusions are subject to change – Please see hotel check-in for current inclusions available to you upon arrival.

 Wheelchair accessible rooms available on request.
 Please note that these rooms are subject to availability and may be restricted to specific room categories and bedding arrangements.
 Rooms and facilities vary between hotels so please check at the time of booking.
 For more information and contact details please check out our Special Assistance page